 Ultimately, the emigrants attained the pleasure of God, along with the Gardens of eternal happiness prepared for them by Allah, the All-Merciful.

-For the Prophet and the early Muslims, the Hijrah signified a transition from a position of weakness to a position of power.
+So for the Prophet and the early Muslims, the Hijrah signified a transition from a position of weakness to a position of power.

 It was, for them, the abandonment of a life of complacent subordination to a decadent tribal system dominated by the crudest type of idolatry, to a progressive and dynamic socio-political order based on the Submission to the One True God of the universe.